U. G. Krishnamurti: Early Swiss period

-Calamity
+The Calamity

 The next day U.G. was again pondering the question "How do I know I am in that state?" with no answer forthcoming.
 He later recounted that on suddenly realising the question had no answer, there was an unexpected physical, as well as psychological, reaction.
 It seemed to him like "a sudden 'explosion' inside, blasting, as it were, every cell, every nerve and every gland in my body."
 Afterwards, he started experiencing what he called "the calamity", a series of bizarre physiological transformations that took place over the course of a week, affecting each one of his senses, and finally resulting in a deathlike experience.
 He described it this way: